 In one case, the solution was a 6-mile-long pipe from West Jefferson to Cleveland in Le Sueur County.
-In another, residents have spent decades squabbling over the issue.

-Flood served as the community liaison for Cedar Beach, fielding complaints and relaying them to Craig, the township and the company that ultimately installed the 23-home shared cluster treatment system.
+Flood served as a liaison for Cedar Beach, fielding complaints and relaying them to Craig, the township and the company that ultimately installed the 23-home shared cluster treatment system.

-Cedar Beach is among 31 small communities the SMWI has helped bring into compliance, starting with Minnesota Pollution Control Agency (MPCA) funding in 2002.
+Cedar Beach is among 31 small communities the SMWI has helped bring into compliance, starting with Minnesota Pollution Control Agency funding in 2002.
 Four of those are on Lake Zumbro.